Build and publish a Flutter-based app for the App Store and Google Play — updated for 2026 to reflect the current Material 3 typography system.

 Finding and fixing theme and colour problems with the UI

-Continue to add components
+Continue adding components